The Right to Manage

 - for all other approvals, 14 days notice.

 The RTM company does not require the specific consent of the landlord, and if he does nothing, the company may grant the approval.
-Where the landlord objects, consent may not be granted until the landlord withdraws his objection, or the matter is decided by the Leasehold Valuation Tribunal.
+Where the landlord objects, consent may not be granted until the landlord withdraws his objection, or the matter is decided by the First-tier Tribunal (Property Chamber).
 Where the landlord wishes to object, he must do so by notice to the RTM company and to the leaseholder concerned (and, if the case concerns a sub-letting, to the sub-tenant).
-Applications to the LVT may be made by any of the parties.
+Applications to the Tribunal may be made by any of the parties.

-There are no prescribed forms for application to the LVT for determination of the grant of an approval, but a suitable form, with explanatory notes for completion, is available from the LVT.
+There are no prescribed forms for application to the Tribunal for determination of the grant of an approval, but a suitable form, with explanatory notes for completion, is available from the Tribunal.

 The leaseholders' covenants, or obligations, under the lease become the responsibility of the RTM company; the company must ensure that all covenants are complied with and must keep the landlord informed.
 The company has a statutory duty to review all the leaseholders' compliance with their covenants and to take steps requiring the remedy of any breaches.
 Any breaches which have not been remedied must be reported to the landlord (unless he has specifically notified the RTM company that it need not do so).
 The landlord then may proceed to enforce the covenant through the remedy of forfeiture.